Skip to main content

 i

-This has formed the main focus of legal challenges in Spain as the claimants have sought to gain access to licensing-related documents, which are currently covered by state secrecy.
+Transparency, as an essential tool to ensure accountability around the government’s compliance with domestic and international legal instruments and in turn contributing to human rights protection, formed the main focus of legal challenges in Spain.
+The claimants sought to gain access to licensing-related documents, which are currently covered by state secrecy.

 Read more about the lack of transparency in other jurisdictions